Aaron-Bopp/TIM/40_Evergreens/Experts are often far too confident in the effectiveness of their theories.md

 [[Crypto currency]] is an excellent example of this.
 While understanding the [[Blockchain]] and being able to create a [[Crypto currency]] involves quite a bit of [[knowledge]], none of that knowledge is a solid [[understanding]] of [[economy|Economics]], [[climate change]], or just human nature.
 The quote above is referring to the unfortunately common trait of computer scientists to assume that they can solve any problem with code.

 This idea is also heavily explored in [[course_Human Behavioral Biology|Human Behavioral Biology]], which is a course that explores how many of the hard sciences claim to be able to explain [[human behavior]], but constantly contradict eachother.
-This trait is behind things as vile as [[Lobotomy]], [[Eugenics]], and many other things that we would like to forget.
+This trait is behind the creation of [[Lobotomy]], [[Eugenics]], and many other things that we would like to forget.

 ### <hr class="footnote"/>